tundish/blathnaid/blathnaid/book/chapters.rst

 And that was all that Fell would say, and he turned once again to his work.

-So Jack wandered over to where two groups of youths were fighting over a basket of cabbages.
+So Jack drifted over to where two groups of youths were fighting over a basket of cabbages.
 When the Guards arrived, he headed off to the cellar for the evening.